joakim/kay/README.md

 – Alan Kay

+> The basic principle of recursive design is to make the parts have the same power as the whole.

+– Bob Barton

 > A system of cells interlinked within cells interlinked within cells interlinked within one stem.

 – K, Blade Runner 2049 (Vladimir Nabokov, Pale Fire)